kemp3673/WagsAndWalkies/README.md

    EMAIL = '<Email address you wish to receive message to>' PASSWORD = '<Google App Password>'
    ```
  7. Update src/images with any images you wish to use.
+(Images used are commerically licensed stock images with the exception of testimonial images which are customer provided.
+See "Testimonial" component for attributions of icons and image comments for attributions of background images).
     - pageImages contains main site images such a waves and backgrounds.
     - icons contains all the icons files used across the site.
     - testimonials contains dog images that are used for tesimonial component

  8. Update links in footer to relevant Facebook/TikTok if applicable, otherwise replace/remove.

 <!-- SCREENSHOTS -->
 ### Screenshots